KishoreKonkena/Target_Sales_Analysis/README.md

 Identified top states with the highest and lowest average freight values.

-3. Sales & Trend Analysis
+3. Sales & Trend Analysis:

 Checked if there is a growing trend in the number of orders placed across years.